H-3 Visa to the U.S. as a Temporary Trainee: Who Qualifies?

 - The H-3 visa holder and family can travel in and out of the U.S. or remain in the U.S. continuously while the H-3 visa is valid.

 - Visas (H-4) are available for an accompanying spouse and minor children (unmarried and under age 21).

 - Spouses and children may not accept employment in the United States.
 Children are expected to attend school, and adults can attend school part-time under the terms of the H-4 visa.

-- If the training in H-3 status lasts more than six months, then the person cannot change to H or L visa status until having been outside the U.S. for six months.
+- If the training in H-3 status lasts more than two years, then the person cannot change to H or L visa status until having been outside the U.S. for six months.
 Other changes of status are allowed, but must be requested before the H-3 visa has expired.